Wisconsin Hodag - The True Story

 Male Hodag Mating Call

-The American Hodag is solitary except for mating.
+The Wisconsin Hodag is solitary except for mating.
 Males call using grunts in distinct phrases: argh-

 argh-argh-argh.
 They mate when they are about 2 years old and mating occurs throughout April.
 Gestation lasts